 9. Coconut Bay Beach Resort – St. Lucia

 Coconut Bay Beach Resort has just 250 guestrooms divided into two sections: Splash for families and Harmony for couples.
 While the all-inclusive resort features the largest water park in St. Lucia, you don’t ever have to worry about waiting in line for the Coconut Coaster waterslide or the lazy river—this intimate resort never feels crowded!
 Other perks include a kids’ club (covered in rates), water sports, several restaurants with dining options for kids (including specially pureed baby food), and an oceanfront location.

 10. Grand Fiesta Americana Coral Beach – Cancun

-Grand Fiesta Americana Coral Beach, a small property and a Family Vacation Critic Favorite Hotel, has launched a new all inclusive experience called “U” by Grand Fiesta Americana.
+Grand Fiesta Americana Coral Beach, a small property and a Family Vacation Critic Favorite Hotel, offers an all-inclusive experience called “U” by Grand Fiesta Americana.
 The package includes unlimited dining at its onsite restaurants, unlimited premium brand and signature drinks, access to the resort’s pools and beach, and access to the high-tech KidZ Club.
-Bonus: Four hours of complimentary babysitting services are included in rates!
+Bonus: Grand Club-level guests receive four hours of complimentary babysitting services!

 11. Paradisus Los Cabos – Los Cabos